Last Updated on April 22, 2021

 Reducing alcohol should be done gradually, and opinions differ on exactly how long that should be.
 According to Healthline, a person should expect 4 to 5 days after the last drink to detox properly.
 Strategies for reducing alcohol over time include changing the amount of liquor in drinks—or even switching to drinks you don’t like as much.

 We Are With You is a UK-based charity that offers “free, confidential support to people experiencing issues with drugs, alcohol or mental health.”
-On its website, the organization has guidelines for home detox.
-Their staff also recommend gradually cutting down alcohol over a period of a few weeks.
+On its website, the organization has guidelines3 for home detox.
+Their staff also recommend gradually cutting down on alcohol over a period of a few weeks.

 The point is that most heavy drinkers cannot simply stop cold, without risks.
 All of these opinions suggest a gradual, controlled “phasing out” of alcohol as the safest method.

 What Else Should I Know About Detoxing At Home?